 Prerequisites

-Trend lines and channels (why they coexist and steepen) and the state table (which says when to expect the lows).
+Trend lines and channels (why they coexist and steepen) and the cyclic state table (when lows are expected).

 Definition

-In plain words — As price falls toward a zone where several cycles must bottom, the downtrend lines grow steeper and steeper (short cycles turn faster).
-The VTL is the last and steepest of these pointing into the expected zone.
+In plain terms — As price falls toward a zone where the model expects several cyclic lows, progressively steeper downtrend lines may form.
+The VTL is the steepest already formed line that leads into that window.

-The valid downtrend line is the steepest one formed which leads into the time period in which a multiplicity of cyclic lows is expected.
+The valid downtrend line is the steepest one formed that leads into the period in which a multiplicity of cyclic lows is expected.

-Warning — The steepening of trend lines happens continuously, all along the channel.
-It becomes significant only near the zone of lows indicated by channel analysis.
-Outside that window, a steep trend line is just a steep trend line.
-And construction has a fixed rule: downtrend lines are drawn only from clear-cut peaks of recognizable cyclic highs (uptrend lines, symmetrically, from clear-cut lows).
+Warning — Trend lines steepen continuously throughout a channel.
+The steepening becomes significant only near the lows window identified by the channel analysis.
+Outside that window, a steep trend line has no special status.
+Construction also follows a fixed rule: downtrend lines are drawn only from clear peaks of recognisable cyclic highs; uptrend lines are drawn symmetrically from clear lows.

 Summary card